Shifted Poisson structures on differentiable stacks: Introduction

-The second goal of the paper is aimed to explore where the degree shifting comes from for a quasi-Poisson groupoid, which is crucial for introducing the rank and non-degeneracy of shifted $(+1)$-Poisson stacks.
+The second goal of the paper is to explore where the degree shifting comes from for a quasi-Poisson groupoid, and to introduce the rank of $(+1)$-shifted Poisson stacks and the meaning of their non-degeneracy.
 Our construction is certainly inspired by derived algebraic geometry, but is of a different nature.
 Recall that, in classical Poisson geometry, a Poisson structure $\pi$ on a smooth manifold $X$ determines a morphism $\pi^\sharp: T^\vee_X\to T_X$ from the cotangent bundle $T^\vee_X$ to the tangent bundle $T_X$.
-One expects an analogue statement holds for shifted (+1) Poisson stacks.
-Before one can attempt to address this issue, one must first investigate the following \begin{intropro} What are the analogues of the tangent and cotangent bundles for differentiable stacks? \end{intropro}
+One expects that an analogue statement holds for $(+1)$-shifted Poisson stacks.
+Before one can attempt to address this issue, one must first investigate the following questions. \begin{intropro} What are the analogues of the tangent and cotangent bundles for differentiable stacks? \end{intropro}

-In (derived) algebraic geometry, talking about the cotangent complex \cite{Iussi} requires enormous preparation work.
+In (derived) algebraic geometry, the definition of the cotangent complex requires enormous preparation work \cite{Iussi}.
 This seems neither practical nor necessary when dealing with differentiable stacks.
-Here we propose a different approach introducing these notions in terms of presentations of the differentiable stack by Lie groupoids.
-The following short answer was suggested to us by Behrend (private communication): the \emph{tangent complex} $T_\XX$ of a stack $\XX$ admitting a presentation by a Lie groupoid $\Gamma\toto M$ ought to be the \emph{homotopy equivalence class of the homotopy $\Gamma$-module $\rho: A[1]\to T_M$} \cite{ELW, Gracia-Saz-Mehta0, AriasAbadCrainic}, where $A$ designates once again the Lie algebroid of $\Gamma\toto M$ and $\rho$ denotes its anchor map.
-Its dual, \emph{the cotangent complex $L_\XX$ of $\XX$}, would be the \emph{homotopy equivalence class of the homotopy $\Gamma$-module $\rho^\vee: T^\vee_M \to A^\vee[-1]$}.
-Homotopy $\Gamma$-modules were independently introduced by Gracia-Saz-Mehta, called ``flat superconnection" \cite{Gracia-Saz-Mehta0}, and by Abad-Crainic \cite{AriasAbadCrainic}, called ``representations up to homotopy", both of which were inspired by the work of Evens-Lu-Weinstein \cite{ELW}.
+Here we introduce this notion in terms of presentations of the differentiable stack by Lie groupoids.
+The following short answer was suggested to us by Behrend (private communication; see also \cite[Introduction]{Kai}): the \emph{tangent complex} $T_\XX$ of a differentiable stack $\XX$ admitting a presentation by a Lie groupoid $\Gamma\toto M$ is the \emph{homotopy equivalence class of the homotopy $\Gamma$-module $\rho: A[1]\to TM$} \cite{AriasAbadCrainic, ELW, Gracia-Saz-Mehta}, where $A$ designates once again the Lie algebroid of $\Gamma\toto M$ and $\rho$ denotes its anchor map.
+Its dual, \emph{the cotangent complex $L_\XX$ of $\XX$}, is the \emph{homotopy equivalence class of the homotopy $\Gamma$-module $\rho^\vee: T^\vee M \to A^\vee[-1]$}.
+Homotopy $\Gamma$-modules were independently introduced by Gracia-Saz and Mehta, who called them ``flat superconnection" \cite{Gracia-Saz-Mehta0, Gracia-Saz-Mehta}, and by Abad and Crainic \cite{AriasAbadCrainic}, who called them ``representations up to homotopy".
+Both of them were inspired by the work of Evens, Lu, and Weinstein \cite{ELW}.